Gubbio: Iron Age

-Ancient

-Archaic period
+Pre-Roman antiquity

 By the Archaic period, the main area of settlement had shifted to the lower slopes of Monte Asciano, including Sant'Agostino.
 Monte Ascoli itself was used as a religious sanctuary during this period.
 Finds from this period include a drystone platform, dozens of bronze figurines dated to between the 5th and 3rd centuries BCE, and an aes rude probably dating from the 3rd century BCE.

-Umbrian period

 As Ikuvium, it was an important town of the Umbri in pre-Roman times, made famous for the discovery there in 1444 of the Iguvine Tablets, a set of bronze tablets that together constitute the largest surviving text in the Umbrian language.

-According to Dorica Manconi, pre-Roman Ikuvium was located in a "well-defined" area in the vicinity of the present-day city.
-It was "bounded by the cemeteries (S. Benedetto, Via Eraclito, etc.), between the river Camignano, the continuation of Via dei Consoli, Viale Parruccini and the wall so-called "del vallo", extending over about 34 ha and surrounded by a huge area of land to be used for agriculture and stock-farming".
+According to Dorica Manconi, pre-Roman Ikuvium was located in a well-defined area in the vicinity of the present-day city.
+It was bounded by the cemeteries (S. Benedetto, Via Eraclito, etc.), between the river Camignano, the continuation of Via dei Consoli, Viale Parruccini and the wall so-called del vallo, extending over about 34 ha and surrounded by a huge area of land to be used for agriculture and stock-farming.
 This is supported by a high number of archaeological finds in the area, including a vernice nera kiln possibly from the 3rd or 2nd century BCE as well as a necropolis at San Biagio.
 A number of smaller rural settlements also existed throughout the valley, dependent on the main town; the two best-known archaeologically were at Mocaiana and Casa Regni.

 Gubbio is one of only two Umbrian towns known to have minted its own coins before the Roman conquest (the other was Todi).